 - Deposits of public funds with financial institutions (ORS Chapter 295). - Indebtedness limitations, restrictions, and repayments. - Budgets legally required (ORS Chapter 294). - Insurance and fidelity bonds in force or required by law. - Programs funded from outside sources. - Highway revenues used for public highways, roads, and streets.
-The Agency does not receive highway funds. - Authorized investment of surplus funds.
+The Sandy Urban Renewal Agency does not receive highway funds. - Authorized investment of surplus funds.
 (ORS Chapter 294). - Public contracts and purchasing (ORS Chapters 279A, 279B, and 279C). - Accountability for collecting or receiving money by elected officials.
-The Agency does not have any elected officials collecting or receiving money.
+The Sandy Urban Renewal Agency does not have any elected officials collecting or receiving money.

-In connection with our testing, nothing came to our attention that caused us to believe Agency was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in the Oregon

-Administrative Rules 162-10-000 through 162-10-320 of the Minimum Standards for Audits of Oregon Municipal Corporations.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
+In connection with our testing, nothing came to our attention that caused us to believe Sandy Urban Renewal Agency was not in substantial compliance with certain provisions of laws, regulations, contracts, and grants, including the provisions of Oregon Revised Statutes as specified in the Oregon Administrative Rules 162-10-000 through 162-10-330 of the Minimum Standards for Audits of Oregon Municipal Corporations except as follows.